-Markets with no domestic migration announced The approach is to complete SWIFT cross border traffic migration in all countries to be compliant by November 2025.
+Markets with no domestic migration announced

+• The approach is to complete SWIFT cross border traffic migration in all countries to be compliant by November 2025.
 If a market infrastructure announces a domestic scheme migration before 2025, our current migration strategies are flexible enough to adapt accordingly.

+MT / MX Usage & Reporting

+Messaging

-MT / MX Usage & Reporting Messaging From March 2023, HSBC will be ready to accept MX payment from Banks, and will continue to support Banks who want to send MT messages until the end of the SWIFT co-existence period in November 2025.
+HSBC has successfully enabled its global network to receive and forward SWIFT CBPR+ messages in all of its 50+ locations and to exchange ISO messages in the newly migrated domestic markets.
+HSBC will continue to support banks who want to send MT messages until the end of the SWIFT co-existence period in November 2025.
 During this co-existence period we may send either an MT or an MX message depending on what HSBC receives.
 However, once we have upgraded our systems in a particular country, we will deliver only MX messages.

+HSBC currently accepts the below MX messages.

+Pacs.008 Pacs.009 ADV Pacs.010 camt.057

+Pacs.009 Pacs.002 camt.029

+Pacs 009 COV Pacs 004 camt 056

+At this time HSBC is not accepting pain.001 relay messages over SWIFT FINplus and clients should continue to send MT101 over FIN.
+Once HSBC is ready to do so in a particular location, we will communicate our readiness to your Bank.

+For SWIFT FileAct clients, there is no impact and clients can continue submitting pain.001 to HSBC.

+Statements

-Please note that HSBC will not be accepting pain.001 messages sent via SWIFT FINplus from March 2023.
-Exchange of pain.001 requires a specific RMA in place and existing MT 101 RMA's cannot be used.
-Clients are requested to continue using MT101 to fulfil their requirements.
-A new date will be communicated in due course once this capability is enabled later in 2023.
-(Any clients submitting pain.001 via SWIFT FileAct can continue to send pain.001 via SWIFT FileAct).
-Statements Depending on our client's readiness in a particular country, HSBC will be able to support either MT or MX based reporting.
-Our current plans are to enable enriched data statements and advices in a phased manner from March 2023.
-As we enable countries with camt based statements and advices, we will advise our Fl customers, allowing you to enrol depending on your readiness.
-If you are unable to accept camt based statements and advices, we will continue to deliver MT based ones until November 2025.
-In compliance with CBPR+ release plans, we intend to support the following MX messages post March 2023.
-The list will vary by market, but we will be able to accept the following: Pacs.008 Pacs.009 ADV Pacs.010 camt.057 Pacs.009 Pacs.002 camt.029 Pacs.009 Pacs.002 Camt.029 Pacs.009 COV Pacs.004 camt.056 We will enable receipt of camt.052/3/4 at a later date.
+Depending on our client's readiness in a particular country, HSBC will be able to support either MT or MX based reporting.
+Our current plans are to enable enriched statements and advices in a phased manner from November 2023.
+As we enable countries with camt based statements and advices, we will advise our FI customers, allowing you to enrol depending on your readiness.
+If you are unable to accept camt based statements and advices, we will continue to deliver MT based ones until November 2025 We will enable receipt of camt.052/3/4 at a later date.
 As stated on swift.com MyStandards in the SWIFT User Handbook, the exchange of these messages has to be bilaterally agreed.
 MT / MX Usage & Reporting In a few markets we offer the option for certain NBFI/FI clients to receive an MT 103 / 202 even when the recipient themselves is the final beneficiary of the payment order i.e. no further third party.
 We understand the demand from clients to do so is due to the limited information that the current MT 910 advice offers.
 Given the rich nature of a camt.054, we are planning to deliver a camt.054 only, instead of the equivalent pacs.008 / 9 at the end of the co-existence period.
 During the co-existence period we would like to provide a consistent experience for our FI clients sending us instructions in MT and ISO.
 For Banks providing instructions to HSBC using MX- pacs.008/9 please provide bilaterally agreed code-words as outlined in the table on the next page.
-Message Format